superbuilders/qti-assessment-item-generator/docs/canvas-scrape-analysis.md

    - Attach ALL `_quiz/question-*.png` for every assessment.
 No pre-trimming.
    - Also attach `_quiz/quiz-overview.png`, `_quiz/quiz-full-page.png`, and `_quiz/before-submit.png` when present.
 4) Extended context (aggressive mode):
-   - For quizzes referencing specific readings, include the reading itself from `_resources/*.pdf` as text in `supplementaryContent`.
+  - For quizzes referencing specific readings, attach the reading PDFs from `_resources/*.pdf` via `pdfPayloads` so the model can read the document in Shot 1.
-   - Implementation: extract PDF text verbatim (or page-ranged if needed by tooling) and include it in full for the exact referenced work(s).
-If multiple readings are referenced, include all of them.
+  - We do not extract PDF text by default; optionally include short excerpts in `supplementaryContent` only if separately available.
   - Linkage: detect references by title/author keywords in `quiz-page.html`, `quiz-data.json.questions[*].questionText`, and sibling `page-data.json.mainContent.text` to select the correct `_resources/*.pdf`.

 Token approach:
 - Favor maximal relevant context.
-Include all per-question images and all directly referenced readings.
+Include all per-question images and attach directly referenced readings as PDFs (Shot 1).
 - Prefer `page-data.json.mainContent.html` over raw `page.html` when both exist (cleaner text) but include both if helpful.

+Exclusions for model input (kept for provenance only):
+- `_videos/*.webm`, `quiz-data.json.backup`, `network.json`, `network.log`, `metadata.json`.

 Why not “entire course content”?
 - We include everything directly relevant: the quiz UI, normalized JSON, results, the lesson page, and the full text of the referenced readings.
 Including unrelated units/pages adds noise without improving accuracy.